What does Agile mean in software

 Agile is an incremental approach to development of software and project management, not merely a project management methodology or a set of tools and techniques.
 The Agile Approach teaches employees how to adapt to a dynamically changing environment while simultaneously delivering the maximum possible commercial value rapidly.
 The agile framework is an iterative strategy, which implies deliverables are released in tiny, consumable increments rather than the entire project at once.
 Teams have a natural mechanism for upgrading to change fast because they regularly evaluate requirements, strategies, and results.

 Agility is the ability to build and respond to change.
 It’s a method of dealing with, and eventually thriving in, a complex and unpredictable environment.
 It enables the team to provide value to its stakeholders and consumers quickly and with fewer errors.
-The authors of the Agile Manifesto picked the term “Agile” to describe the overall concept of agile project management since it emphasized the importance of adaptability and reactivity to change in their methodology.
+The authors of the Agile Manifesto picked the term “Agile” to describe the overall concept since it emphasized the importance of adaptability and reactivity to change in their methodology.

 Following are the 4 Agile Manifestos: